ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 * Clarification about the number of domains to be addressed per report
 * The addition of extensions as part of the report structure
 * PSD is now included as part of the specification

+Furthermore, the original DMARC specification was contained within a single document, [@!RFC7489].
+The original document has been split into three documents, DMARCbis [@!I-D.ietf-dmarc-dmarcbis], this document [@!I-D.ietf-dmarc-aggregate-reporting], and DMARCbis Failure Reporting [@?I-D.ietf-dmarc-failure-reporting].
+This allows these pieces to potentially be altered in the future without re-opening the entire document, as well as allowing them to move through the IETF process independently.

 Acknowledgements